behnamasadi/behnamasadi/README.md

 👋 Hi, I'm robotics enthusiastic with several years of experience in software development with C++ and Python.
 My main areas of interest are:
-- machine learning,
+- machine learning.
-- computer vision
+- computer vision.
 - robotics.

  💞️ I’m looking to collaborate on robotics and computer vision projects.